 This cottage above the ocean provides a relaxed accommodation with marvellous sea view of the southeastern coast and the blue Atlantic.
 It is located isome 500 meter sfrom the centre of the hamlet of Pedras Negras.
 From its magnificent terrace one enjoys an uninterrupted view over the vulkanic coast, and dolphins and whales have already been spoted.
 Bathing is available in the nearby natural swimming pools (1,5 km).

 The cottage was completed in 2007.
 Inserted in its own grounds of 200 m², and with a living area of 55 m², it comprises a living room with open plan equipped kitchen and dining area, 1 double room with natural day light from above, 1 shower room, 2 terraces, garden furniture and BBQ.
+A double sofa bed in the living room makes place to two additional persons.
 Both terraces on the sea side, as an extension of the living room and providing dining area al fresco.
 Should the weather require, a wooden stove in the lounge warms up the interior.

 The nice owners live in the same hamlet are available to organize any activities you might require.
 Sailing boat, mountain climbing, several trekking tours, fishing and other activities can be booked if required.